step

 Throws

-if step is not positive or the range contains non-finite values.
+if step is not positive, the range contains non-finite values, or the stepped range would contain more than Int.MAX_VALUE elements.